sugarlabs/musicblocks/documentation/README.md

 ## 9. Stats

-Project statistics are available from a button the the secondary toolbar in advanced mode.
+Project statistics are available from a button on the secondary toolbar in advanced mode.

 ![Stats](./stats.svg "Stats Details")